chloehacker/chloehacker.github.io/README.md

 ## Chloe and her dogs

 Welcome to this webpage, where you can see me and my dogs, whom I miss dearly as they are at their home in Arizona.
 For starters, this is me, Chloe.
-I am smiling in front of a very tall fern plant I encountered while conducting porcupione research this summer.
+I am smiling in front of a very tall fern plant I encountered while conducting porcupine research this summer.
 ![](https://user-images.githubusercontent.com/35873456/35704180-9b81e3d8-076c-11e8-9c71-e6a376279ea6.jpg)

 ### Corky the Yorkie